sadededeoglu/my_NIFI/data_sent.md

 \minifi-toolkit-1.14.0\bin>.\config.bat transoform template_name.xml config.yml

-11) After doing this, we go back to nidi and add the input port we will send.
+11) After doing this,We're starting the minifi and go back to nifi add the input port we will send.

 ![image](https://user-images.githubusercontent.com/58874305/129356475-58643411-a2a6-43ec-b606-382f21a08bb7.png)